-But have you ever wondered, what should you put on Adirondack chairs for weatherproofing?
+But have you ever wondered what you should put on your wooden Adirondack chairs for weatherproofing?

-You could go the traditional route and use a coat of paint or stain, or you could try something a little different like a clear varnish that looks natural.
+Since the unfinished natural wood of the chair can easily absorb moisture, it’s essential to provide some kind of protection against extreme weather.
+You could go the traditional route and use a coat of paint or stain or try something a little different, like a natural clear varnish.

 Best Finishes for Wooden Adirondack Chairs